 - They can only merge Unallocated space to the contiguous partition on the left.

-- They cannot merge Unallocated space to a partition on another disk.
+- They cannot merge Unallocated space to a nonadjacent partition or to the contiguous partition on the right.

-Because, Windows 10/8/7 Disk Management (and diskpart cmd) can only make Unallocated space on the right while shrinking D (and other partition), this Unallocated space is nonadjacent to C drive and on the left of E drive.
-As you see in the screenshot, Extend Volume is greyed out for both partitions.
+Many people successfully shrunk D drive to get Unallocated space via Disk Management, but they cannot merge Unallocated space to C drive in Windows 10/8/7, why?
+Because the native tools can only make Unallocated space on the right while shrinking D (and other partition), this Unallocated space is nonadjacent to C drive and is on the left of E drive.
+Therefore, Extend Volume is greyed out for both partitions.

-If you want to merge Unallocated space to C drive using Windows 10/8/7 native Disk management tool, you must delete D: drive to get contiguous Unallocated space.
-If you want to merge Unallocated space to the right partition E, Disk Management (and diskpart) cannot help you.
+If you want to merge Unallocated space to C drive in Windows 10/8/7 without any software, you must delete D: drive to get contiguous Unallocated space.
+If you want to merge Unallocated space to E drive (adjust partition on the right), Disk Management (and diskpart) cannot help you.

-Note: do not delete D if you installed programs in it.
-If D is a Logical drive, you still cannot extend C drive after deleting it.
+Note: do not delete D drive if you installed programs in it.
+If D is a Logical drive, Disk Management is unable to extend C drive even after deleting D.

-How to merge Unallocated space in Windows 10/8/7
+Merge Unallocated space in Windows 10/8/7 with free software

-To combine Unallocated space to a volume in Windows 10/8/7 computer, you'd better run third party software.
-There are many choices, among them all, NIUBI Partition Editor is much better, because it has unique 1-Second Rollback, Virtual Mode and Cancel-at-well technologies to protect your system and data.
-It has free edition for Windows 10/8/7/Vista/XP home computer users.
+To combine Unallocated space to a partition in Windows 10/8/7 computer, you'd better run third party software.
+There are many choices, but among them all, NIUBI Partition Editor is much better, because it has 1-Second Rollback, Virtual Mode, Cancel-at-well and Hot-Clone technologies to protect your system and data.
+It has free edition for Windows 11/10/8/7/Vista/XP home computer users.
 To move and combine Unallocated space, you just need to drag and drop on the disk map.

 Download the free edition and you'll see the main window with disk partition structure and other information.